yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    ```

    or better yet would be is to use LOCAL_SCRATCH directories on Puhti especially if the image sizes are quite big (in the order of GBs).
 Usually larger docker
-  images are composed of several layers and importing and unpacking the layers into ne single image file for singularity can be I/O intensive.
+   images are composed of several layers and importing and unpacking the layers into one single image file for singularity can be I/O intensive.
 For the the sake of
-  simple example we can use the same trimmomatic example here.
+   this tutorial example we can use the same trimmomatic example as below:

    ```bash
    export SINGULARITY_TMPDIR=$LOCAL_SCRATCH